gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

     :alt: Gromacs tutorial : temperature versus time.
     :class: only-dark

+.. container:: figurelegend

     Evolution of the temperature as a function of the time during the NVT equilibration.
 Dashed line is the requested temperature of 360 K.

-..  container:: justify

-    A better control of the temperature is achieved in the next section.

 Improving the NVT
 =================

 ..  container:: justify

-    So far, a very few commands have been placed in the NVT input file, meaning that most of the instruction have been taken by GROMACS from the default parameters.
-You can find what parameters were used during the last nvt run by opening the new nvt.mdp file that has been created (i.e. not the one in the 'inputs/' folder, but the one in the main folder).
+    So far, very few commands have been placed in the *.mdp* input file, meaning that most of the instruction have been taken by GROMACS from the default parameters.
+You can find what parameters were used during the last nvt run by opening the new *nvt.mdp* file that has been created in the main folder.
-    Exploring this new nvt.mdp file shows us that, for instance, plain cut-off Coulomb interactions have
+    Exploring this new *nvt.mdp* file shows us that, for instance, plain cut-off Coulomb interactions have
     been used: